dliberat/django-ghost/README.md

 ### About

-An API endpoint built with Django for playing the word game *Ghost*.
+An implementation of the word game *Ghost* as a Django app.

 ### How to play